Azure-Samples/openai-end-to-end-basic/README.md

 1. From the popup window select the knowledge type 'Grounding with Bing Search'.

-1. Then choose the existing connection named 'bingaiagent' and click **Connect** button.
+1. Then choose the existing connection named 'bingaiagent' and click the **Connect** button.

 ### 3. Test the agent from the Azure AI Foundry portal in the playground.